 What are primary care networks?

 Primary care networks (PCNs) form a key building block of the NHS long-term plan.
 Bringing general practices together to work at scale has been a policy priority for some years for a range of reasons, including improving the ability of practices to recruit and retain staff; to manage financial and estates pressures; to provide a wider range of services to patients and to more easily integrate with the wider health and care system.

 While GP practices have been finding different ways of working together over many years – for example in super-partnerships, federations, clusters and networks – the NHS long-term plan and the new five-year framework for the GP contract, published in January 2019, put a more formal structure around this way of working, but without creating new statutory bodies.

 As of the latest PCN sign-up in May 2020, all except a handful of GP practices in England have come together in around 1,250 geographical networks covering populations of approximately 30–50,000 patients.
-This size is consistent with the size of primary care homes, which exist in many places in the country, but much smaller than most GP federations.
-Around 50 networks, usually in very rural areas, will cover a population of less than 30,000, but most are bigger than 50,000.
+This size is consistent with the size of primary care homes, which exist in many places in the country, but is much smaller than most GP federations.

 How are they formed?

 Most networks are geographically based and, between them, cover all practices within a clinical commissioning group (CCG) boundary.
 There are some exceptions where there were already well-functioning networks that are not entirely geographically based.
 Some networks cross CCG boundaries.